Tocoi, Florida

 Tocoi is a former settlement along the St. Johns River in St. Johns County, Florida.
-John Westcott represented it in the Florida House of Representative in 1879.

 Tocoi was the site of a ferry landing and a local rail line to St. Augustine, Florida.
-The name is said to come from a Native American word for water lily.
-The Tocoi Creek in the area is a tributary of the St. Johns.
-A commercial Spanish moss factory was in the area.
+The name is said to come from a Timucuan word for water lily.
+The nearby Tocoi Creek is a tributary of the St. Johns River.
+A commercial Spanish moss factory was located in the area.

 Elizabeth Stuart Phelps Ward's 1879 book Sealed Orders features Tocoi and its train station as a setting.

+Harriet Beecher Stowe, a 19th-century American author famed for her abolitionist writings, described her arrival by steamship at Tocoi and the train journey to Saint Augustine in her book, Palmetto Leaves (1873).